attrib07/Geeknavi-/README.md

-# Geeknavi : Automatically summarize lectures and create a quiz to test your learning
+# Geeknavi : Automatically summarize lectures and quiz to test your learning.

 Geeknavi app that automatically summarizes lecture recordings and create a quiz to test your learning from the lecture.